 In 2022, International Women's Day takes place amidst war in Ukraine, flooding in Queensland and New South Wales, and the third year into the COVID-19 pandemic.
 With women making over 70% of the education, health care and social assistance workforce, and undertaking 50% more than men of the unpaid household chores and caring responsibilities, the current and cumulative load on women at this time is enormous.

-Through November – December late last year I met with seventeen helping professionals from the following areas: nursing, teaching, music therapy, pharmacy, counselling, child and family therapy, social work and service management to discuss how they seek help or look after themselves when they are struggling.
+Through November – December in late 2021, I met with seventeen helping professionals from the following areas: nursing, teaching, music therapy, pharmacy, counselling, child and family therapy, social work and service management to discuss how they seek help or look after themselves when they are struggling.
 This infographic summarises key findings.

 Towards the end of last year, I met with a number of health and education professionals in an informal process to discuss how they manage their own wellbeing.
 We discussed what gets in the way of them maintaining their own self-care, and finding external help.
 Part one of this five-part blog series shares the key blockages to seeking support as experienced by these helping professionals.